Direct the Fight Against Cybercrime and Data Theft

 Tuition and Financial Aid

 This 30-credit program costs $895 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty: Experts From the Front Lines

 You’ll benefit from the years of hands-on experience each faculty member in our master’s in cybersecurity online program brings to class.